constantinivancu/Proiect-pentru-IT-Factory/3_Proiect_Baza_de_date/manual_testing_SQL_Prezentare BDFC.md

     FOREIGN KEY (student_id) REFERENCES Students(student_id)
 );``

-  <br>After the database and the tables have been created, a few **ALTER** instructions were written in order to update the structure of the database, as described below:
+  ### After the database and the tables have been created, a few **ALTER** instructions were written in order to update the structure of the database, as described below:

 ### Adding the date_of_birth column to professors table
  ``ALTER TABLE professors ADD column date_of_birth DATE;``